robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 ##### Non-blocking Formal Code Review

-To take the code review process even further, consider doing two things:
+To take the formal code review process even further, consider doing two things:
   1. Start using team processes that will move the team from "untrusted" to "trusted"
   2. Work to automatically detect critical problems that only BFCR would catch
   3. Begin transitioning from a BFCR process to a non-blocking formal code review process (NBFCR).